What do you need to wallpaper?

 How to apply wallpaper paste?

 As an example, the bar wall had a stencil pattern on it.
-A few day before wallpapering, I applied a coat of white paint to prevent the design from showing through the wallpaper.
-The paper is relatively thick, but I preferred to take all the precautions.
-Better safe than sorry!
+A few days before wallpapering, I applied a coat of white paint to prevent the design from showing through the wallpaper.

 How do you put the wallpaper on the wall?